AlexanderKnight/class/assignments.md

 * I do, however, recommend doing the scaling experiment from Class 14.
 We'll pick it up from after there next class.
 * Also, it would be a good idea to get organized on Project 1.

+### Assignment 16 (due 3/26/19)

+* Do the in-class exercises from https://github.com/unh-hpc-2019/class/wiki/Class-15, starting from "Race Conditions".
+Note the kinda inconsistent numbering between assignment (16) and class (15).
+Focus on going through the variations, figure out whether they work correctly, whether they're supposed to work correctly, and on performance.
+Perform at least one actual scaling study for a version that is correct and fast.